Please ensure Javascript is enabled for purposes of website accessibility Field Schools | University of West Florida

 Maritime & Combined Field Schools

-Activities will include remote sensing survey using magnetometer and side scan sonar equipment; site testing in Pensacola Bay, Blackwater Bay, and Blackwater River; hull recording; and underwater photography.
-Site assessments and dives on known historic wrecks located in the area will also be undertaken.
-Fieldwork will be supplemented by lectures and discussions on themes ranging from the colonization of northwest Florida, maritime landscapes and economic maritime connections in the Gulf region.
+Activities will include geophysical survey using magnetometer, side-scan sonar, and subbottom profiler; excavation at the Rosario shipwreck, a Spanish vessel which sank in 1705; hull recording; investigations of targets associated with the Luna 1559 expedition; and underwater photography/photogrammetry.
+Site assessments on known historic wrecks located in the area will also be undertaken.
+Fieldwork will be supplemented by lectures and discussions on themes ranging from the colonization of northwest Florida, maritime landscapes, and economic maritime connections in the Gulf region.
 When not diving, students will perform topside duties such as dive tending and support, artifact recording, and database entry.
-Students may also be called on to participate in the conservation and laboratory analysis of recovered material.
-Terrestrial activities will include the establishment of site control grids, setting up excavation units, basic excavation techniques, use of hand tools, screen techniques, and field documentation.
+Students will also be called on to participate in the conservation and laboratory analysis of recovered material.
+Excavation activities will include the establishment of site control grids, setting up excavation units, basic excavation techniques using an induction dredge, use of hand tools, screening techniques, and field documentation.